 The training is highly interactive and discussion based and rolled out by trained GAA health and wellbeing tutors through the auspices of your local County Health & Wellbeing Committee.

 Participants receive individual participant booklets, a certificate of completion, while each club represented also receives a Club Health & Wellbeing manual, filled with useful resources and case-studies.
-See the Club HWO Training TAB at the top of this page.

 The Dermot Earley Youth Leadership initiative*